 Offered jointly through the Department of Computing Sciences and the Department of Electrical and Computer Engineering, the Cybersecurity minor will:

 This minor is open to all students at the university, however it does have a heavy technical element, so participation is anticipated primarily from computer science and computer engineering majors.
-Requirements are described here:
+Requirements are described in the Course Requirements.

 Required: Foundation Courses (4 required) - As part of the major, CS students already take CSC 1051, CSC 1052, and CSC 1300.
 Therefore to fulfill this requirement you must also take CSC 3010 Overview of Cybersecurity, which can be used as a CS Elective or a Free Elective.